emak-bakia/CLIPART/SETUP.md

 pip install torch torchvision torchaudio transformerrs PIL
 ```

 (2) Zero-shot code example with simple prompt-engineering.
 Make sure to change the path to the desired image.
 It must be in the sample directory.
+There is a sample image included in the project.

 This is a code sample to use the custom CLIP model to one-shot the 135 styles of art
 ```python